-The U.S. Open Trophy is one of two trophies in men's major championship golf that isn't named after a person.
-(The Masters Trophy is the other, while the Claret Jug and the Wanamaker Trophy have namesakes.
+The U.S. Open Trophy is one of three trophies in men's major championship golf that isn't named after a person.
+The Masters Trophy and the Claret Jug are the others, while the Wanamaker Trophy has a namesake.

 The U.S. Open trophy, as you'd guess, is awarded to the winner of the United States Golf Association's (USGA) United States Open Championship, the formal name for golf's toughest test.
 It's a silver trophy that has two handles on the sides of a silver jug on top of a silver base.
 On one side of the trophy is an engraving of the words "United States Golf Association Open Championship."
 Beneath it, an engraved laurel wreath wraps a scene of four golfers.
 The lid of the trophy is topped by a winged, female figure representing victory.

 The trophy is 18 inches tall, 6 inches wide and weighs approximately 8.5 pounds.
 The names of U.S. Open winners are engraved around the base.